Table of contents

 The Vegetarian Chili Even Meat Eaters Love

-This robust and hearty vegetarian chili was created because of to all my vegetarian family and friends who come over for dinner.
+This robust and hearty vegetarian chili was created because of all my vegetarian family and friends who’ve come over for dinner.
 They inspire me to create recipes like this vegetarian chili that even meat eaters readily devour.
-In fact, most don’t realize this comforting chili is even vegan approved.
+In fact, most eaters (teenagers included) don’t realize this comforting chili is even vegan-approved.

 Here’s why we humbly call this The Best Vegetarian Chili Recipe:

-- You can use your slow-cooker or go stovetop style…totally flexible to suit your needs.
-You’ll find instructions for both stovetop and Crockpot in recipe card below,
+- You can use your slow-cooker or stovetop…it’s totally flexible to suit your needs.
+You’ll find instructions for both stovetop and Crockpot in recipe card below.

 - It’s loaded with healthy, lean, nutritious veggies, beans, and veggie burger crumbles (aka the flavorful deal-sealer.)
 If you don’t prefer to use the veggie burger crumbles, simply add more variety of beans.